 2005: Tiger Woods beat Chris DiMarco

 “In your life have you seen anything like that?”
-Woods produced one of the most memorable shots in Masters lore when, on the 16th hole of the final round, he chipped in from a very difficult lie just off the green.
-However Woods bogeyed the last two holes to allow DiMarco back in and force a playoff.
+Tiger Woods produced one of the most memorable shots in Masters lore when, on the 16th hole of the final round, he chipped in from a very difficult lie just off the green.
+However, Woods bogeyed the last two holes to allow DiMarco back in and force a playoff.
 The 2005 Masters only lasted one extra hole though.
 DiMarco had forgotten that the playoff now started on the 18th instead of the 10th.
 He arrived all flustered, but still managed to make par.
 Unfortunately for him, Woods went one better.

 2009: Angel Cabrera beat Kenny Perry and Chad Campbell